jMetal/jMetal/docs/operators.rst

 that is applied to a source and returns a result.
 The source and result are typically a solution or a list of solutions, depending on the operator.

-Four types of operators are currently included:
+Four classes of operators are currently included:

 * ``Crossover``.
 From a set of parent solutions, recombine them somehow to produce a number of children.
 * ``Mutation``.
 Mutates a solution.
 * ``Selection``.
 Select a number of solutions from a list according to some criterion.
 * ``LocalSearchOperator``.
 Applies a local search method to improve a solution.

+In general, operators are related to the types of solutions to which they apply.